-Faucetworks is a Delaware-incorporated limited liability company founded in 2018.
-Headquartered in Emeryville, California, Faucetworks maintains a product development and testing laboratory in Napa.
+Faucetworks is a Delaware-incorporated limited liability company founded in 2018 and headquartered in Emeryville, California.

 Faucetworks is led by: